 Below, I will outline the infrastructural changes that are likely to be needed for the creation of a centralised and accessible knowledge base.
 I will also make note of strategic approaches capable of enrichening this resource, increasing the likelihood of it delivering innovative approaches and substantive improvements to performance.

-Storage media is a distinctly unglamorous and, owing to its pervasiveness, seemingly unremarkable form of technology.
-Nonetheless, it plays an indispensable role in an immeasurable number of processes.
+Storage media is distinctly unglamorous and, owing to its pervasiveness, a seemingly unremarkable form of digital technology.
+Nonetheless, it plays an indispensable role in a vast number of processes.
 The various practises that form knowledge management frameworks are particularly reliant on this tech.

 An engaged workforce will do more than contribute to a knowledge base.
 It will enhance your organisation in every conceivable way.